Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Using existing catalogs and surveys rather than only a wide frequency band especially in low frequencies, we have selected 9 (29) candidates fields of 40 (20) square degrees in the southern sky, which contain no prominent foreground features (e.g. the Galactic plane, LMC/SMC), no bright diffuse sources (e.g. within clusters), no bright point sources, and also exhibit the smallest variance of surface brightness.
+Using existing catalogs and surveys over a wide frequency band especially in low frequencies, we have selected 7 candidate fields of 20 square degrees in the southern sky, which contain no prominent foreground features (e.g. the Galactic plane, LMC/SMC), no bright diffuse sources (e.g. clusters of galaxies), no bright point sources, and meanwhile exhibit the smallest variance of surface brightness.
+The sidelobe effect from off-field bright sources is also found to be negligibly small.
 This work could be regarded as the first step towards preparation of deep imaging of the EoR - the top priority science goal with the forthcoming SKA1-low.

-Further investigation will be needed to explore at least two effects before these candidate fields can be eventually selected as the target fields of EoR imaging with SKA1-low: (1)the sidelobe effect from off-field bright sources especially the so-called `A-team' sources (e.g. Cygnus A and Centaurus A), and (2) the extended sources such as radio galaxies within the fields.

-The existence of sidelobes from sources can introduce difficulties in the deconvolution process.
-These sidelobes become more problematic with incomplete $u$--$v$ sampling and source complexity, and increase in strength with the brightness of the source.
-However, these can be reduced with precisely modeled bright foreground sources, and this will be a requirement to lower the image noise level.

-We are considering combining the beam pattern from the current design of the SKA1-low station (e.g. SKA-TEL-SKO-0000941) with the low-frequency sky revealed by the Haslam 408 MHZ All-Sky Map, MWA GLEAM survey and LWA to demonstrate the contamination of sidelobes of the far field bright sources at 100-200 MHz for each of the selected candidate fields.
-A number of the currently selected candidate fields may be disqualified if the sidelobes from bright sources dominate, e.g. from the `A-team' sources, which will be resolved at SKA1-low resolutions and will be difficult to remove completely.